 to and through Tioga Pass.
 It’s a drive full of beautiful panoramas,

-and the views towards Clouds Rest ridge and peak (tomorrow’s hike), and to Half Dome, are stunning, spectacular.
+and the views towards Clouds Rest ridge and peak (tomorrow’s hike), and to Half Dome,

 That evening, I found the El Mono Hotel featuring the Latte Da Café